Frequently Asked Questions

 Our teams work in hospitals, schools, and assisted living facilities.Return to Top

-How do my animal and I become certified?
+How do my animal and I become volunteers?

 How much does it cost?

-Before you attend an orientation, you will need to pay for a physical exam done by your own veterinarian.
+Before you attend the Love On 4 Paws orientation, you will need to pay for a physical exam done by your own veterinarian.
 Since many contagious conditions do not have obvious symptoms, we must ensure, for everyone's safety, that all animals attending the orientation and evaluation are healthy.
 In addition, there is a one-time orientation and evaluation fee of $50.
 If your animal passes the evaluation, we provide the uniform, a smock or polo shirt for you and a vest for your animal, free of cost.Return to Top

 What kind of commitment is required?